shashankpatibandla/RythmicObservers/Deliverables/Data_Cleaning_Documentation.md

 fruit_drop_intensity: 2867 ‘NA’

 ### Description of your rationale for the steps you’re taking to remediate data.
 For example, if you need to fill in empty fields, specify what value you chose and why.
-10-Mar was actually the range from 3-10, so we changed all ‘10-Mar’ to 3-10.
+10-Mar was actually the range from 3-10, so we changed all ‘10-Mar’ to 3-10

 There are ‘?’ in some places.
 If there is note we kept is as it is.
-We deleted the ones that do not have notes.
+We deleted the ones that do not have notes

 In the columns “observed”, there is a binary question: Y or N. If there is Y then the value is assigned accordingly for the “intensity” column.
 If it is N then the value would be 0 in “intensity” column.
 We added ‘0’ on intensity column if the observed column has N.